gvwilson/thirdbit/src/fiction/leaderboard/index.md

 "It showed up at an estate sale a few months ago, and yes,
 I made sure he hung it properly.
-Just give him ten minutes,"
+Just give him ten minutes,
-she wheedled as I open my mouth.
-"Ten minutes,
 and you can have as much time with it as you want."

 I gave her a tired look.